-- The site must be an approved Girlguiding venue in private grounds within ten minutes walking distance of a Girlguiding volunteer who can help if needed.
-The volunteer must have completed the recruitment process and been assigned the role of Residential Occasional Helper on Go! and undertake a criminal records check.
+- The site must be an approved Girlguiding venue in private grounds within ten minutes walking distance of a Girlguiding adult volunteer who can help if needed.
+They must hold A Safe Space level 3.

 - The assessment camp must last two or three nights.

-The Senior Section member holding or working towards the permit must:
+The Ranger or young leader holding or working towards the permit must:

-- get approval from her Leader for the event and the venue with a completed REN form
+- get approval from her leader and commissioner for the event and the venue with a completed REN form.

-- if she's going on an expedition, get her route plans approved as outlined on our page on members of The Senior Section walking without a Leader
+- if she's going on an non-DofE expedition, get her route plans approved as outlined on our page on members walking without a leader.

-- appoint an adult supervisor who will be available at all times and is within 30 minutes’ travelling time.
+- Appoint an adult supervisor who will be available at all times and is within 30 minutes’ travelling time.
 They must hold A Safe Space level 3.

-Any member of The Senior Section over the age of 18 holding or working towards her permit and taking away girls under the age of 18, must complete the Girlguiding recruitment checks and be listed on Go! as a Unit Residential Occasional Helper and undertake a criminal records check.
+Any member over the age of 18 holding their permit and taking away girls under the age of 18, must complete the Girlguiding recruitment and vetting process, be listed on GO as a district/division/county helper and undertake a criminal records check.

 To make sure this happens, you need to take the following steps.

-- Share your Look Wider record book, your Senior Section Permit certificate and any other evidence you have of your Senior Section Permit with the Mentor, and discuss the syllabus of the Going Away With Scheme modules you will be credited with.
+- Share your Lead Away permit workbook, your Lead Away permit certificate and any other evidence you have of your Lead Away permit with the mentor, and discuss the syllabus of the Going Away With scheme modules you'll be credited with.
 You do not have to redo any of the modules that are relevant to you.
-However, it may identify any training or support needs you have, and the Mentor will ensure you are up to date with Girlguiding regulations and guidance on residential events..
+However, it may identify any training or support needs you have, and the mentor will ensure you are up to date with Girlguiding regulations and guidance on residential events..

 - Start planning your next exciting residential with your unit!

-- If going overseas with The Scout Association or another organisation, or participating in expeditions such as the Explorer Belt, you must read and follow the guidance on activities with other organisations.
+If going overseas with The Scout Association or another organisation, or participating in expeditions such as the Explorer Belt, you must read and follow guidance on activities with other organisations.